danpetrow/alphaDjango/README.md

 ## Quickstart

-If you want to get right to the satisfying visualization and work you way backwards here is how you can do that.
+If you want to get right to the satisfying visualization and work you way backwards through the code/tutorial here is how you can do that.
 If you want to follow the code line by line skip this section.

     > C:\Users\dppet\Desktop\ git clone https://github.com/danpetrow/alphaDjango.git